Airbus A350: Background and early designs

 Fuel efficiency would improve by over 10% with a mostly carbon fibre reinforced polymer wing and initial General Electric GEnx-72A1 engines, before offering a choice of powerplant.

 It had a common fuselage cross-section with the A330 and also a new horizontal stabiliser.

 On 13 June 2005 at the Paris Air Show, Middle Eastern carrier Qatar Airways announced that they had placed an order for 60 A350s.
-In September 2006 the airline signed a memorandum of understanding with General Electric (GE) to launch the GEnx-1A-72 engine for the aircraft.
+In September 2006 the airline signed a memorandum of understanding with General Electric (GE) to launch the GEnx-1A-72 engine for the new airliner model.
 Emirates sought a more improved design and decided against ordering the initial version of the A350.

 On 6 October 2005, the programme's industrial launch was announced with an estimated development cost of around €3.5 billion.
-The A350 was initially planned to be a 250- to 300-seat twin-engine wide-body aircraft derived from the existing A330's design.
+The A350 was initially planned to be a 250 to 300-seat twin-engine wide-body aircraft derived from the existing A330's design.
 Under this plan, the A350 would have modified wings and new engines while sharing the A330's fuselage cross-section.
 For this design, the fuselage was to consist primarily of aluminium-lithium rather than the carbon-fibre-reinforced polymer (CFRP) fuselage on the Boeing 787.
-The A350 would see entry in two versions: the A350-800 with a 8800 nmi range with a typical passenger capacity of 253 in a three-class configuration, and the A350-900 with 7500 nmi range and a 300-seat 3-class configuration.
+The A350 would see entry in two versions: the A350-800 with a 8800 nmi range with a typical passenger capacity of 253 in a three-class configuration, and the A350-900 with 7500 nmi range and a 300-seat three-class configuration.
 The A350 was designed to be a direct competitor to the Boeing 787-9 and 777-200ER.

 The original A350 design was publicly criticised by two of Airbus's largest customers, International Lease Finance Corporation (ILFC) and GE Capital Aviation Services (GECAS).
 On 28 March 2006, ILFC President Steven F. Udvar-Házy urged Airbus to pursue a clean-sheet design or risk losing market share to Boeing and branded Airbus's strategy as "a Band-aid reaction to the 787", a sentiment echoed by GECAS president Henry Hubschman.
-In April 2006, while reviewing bids for the Boeing 787 and A350, CEO of Singapore Airlines (SIA) Chew Choon Seng, commented that "having gone through the trouble of designing a new wing, tail, cockpit...
-[Airbus] should have gone the whole hog and designed a new fuselage."
+In April 2006, while reviewing bids for the Boeing 787 and A350, the CEO of Singapore Airlines (SIA) Chew Choon Seng, commented that "having gone through the trouble of designing a new wing, tail, and cockpit, [Airbus] should have gone the whole hog and designed a new fuselage."

 Airbus responded that they were considering A350 improvements to satisfy customer demands.
 Airbus's then-CEO Gustav Humbert stated, "Our strategy isn't driven by the needs of the next one or two campaigns, but rather by a long-term view of the market and our ability to deliver on our promises."
 As major airlines such as Qantas and Singapore Airlines selected the 787 over the A350, Humbert tasked an engineering team to produce new alternative designs.
 One such proposal, known internally as "1d", formed the basis of the A350 redesign.